How to Learn Two Languages at Once: Strategies That Work

 Languages with completely different writing systems are easier to keep separate mentally.
 Learning Mandarin and German simultaneously gives your brain clear visual cues about which language you're working with.
 The characters versus Latin alphabet distinction helps with compartmentalization.

-2. Separate your study sessions completely
+### Separate your language learning sessions completely

 This is probably the most important tip.
 Never study both languages in the same session.
 Your brain needs clear boundaries to build separate language systems.